 Note: this information applies to the practices we employed in the making of Clos Pepe Estate wines which are currently available.
 Feel free to contact Hall/Walt folks for information about current practices.

-There are no secrets at Clos Pepe.
-We don't hide our cultural practices, yields, harvest chemistry or our winemaking methods.
-We believe that the combination of climate, people and dirt combine to make a quality of fruit and wine that is perfectly unique and impossible to reproduce.
+There were no secrets at Clos Pepe.
+We didn't hide our cultural practices, yields, harvest chemistry or our winemaking methods.
+We believed that the combination of climate, people and dirt combine to make a quality of fruit and wine that is perfectly unique and impossible to reproduce.

-In the most basic sense, these are our goals:
+In the most basic sense, these Were our goals:

 ONE: To prune the vines to produce a balanced crop.

-TWO: Encourage a healthy, diverse vineyard environment by using sheep, chickens, owl boxes, raptor perches, and policies that guarantee a healthy farm.
+TWO: Encourage a healthy, diverse vineyard environment and policies that guarantee a healthy farm.

-THREE: Promote soil health by composting and organic fertilization, but only enough to make the vines able to support a small crop.
+THREE: Promote soil health by cover crop, composting and fertilization, but only enough to make the vines able to support a small crop.

 FOUR: Keep mildew and botrytis from destroying the crop.
-We believe that organic practices that help improve our wine are worth implementing, but we do not believe in organic for organic's sake, nor do we practice Biodynamics, which we consider (mostly) the ravings of a charlatan, and voodoo fluff/marketing fodder.
+We believed that organic practices that help improve our wine were worth implementing, but we did not believe in organic for organic's sake, nor did we practice Biodynamics.

 FIVE: Farm like winemakers.
 Some grape farmers don't drink wine.
 We do.
 Lots of it.
 From all over the world.
-We are wine geeks first, and the focus of our business is not profitability or bluster.
-We farm the way we do to produce some of the finest Pinot Noir wine and Chardonnay wine in the world.
-This is our goal.
-This is our passion and our reason for living.
+We farmed the way we did to produce some of the finest Pinot Noir wine and Chardonnay wine in the world.
+That was our goal.